Thriving Terrariums

 Let Nature Do It's Thing

 Terrariums create their own ecosystem and require very little maintenance - the occasional prune, a spritz of water when required, the correct placement.
-The water added when I make them gets recycled.
+The water added when I make them gets reused over and over.
 Condensation will occur and the water will drip back down into the soil.
 Note - too much condensation (i.e. never really settling) can mean it is too damp in there.
 Leaving the lid off for a period of time will help to re-regulate.

 Feeling unsure whether your terrarium is in need of some extra TLC?